Dementia: Testing How Well a Person Functions - Topic Overview

 checkbook, not being able to balance your checkbook now does not reflect a new

 problem with your ability to function.
-A change or decline in the ability to do daily tasks may signal a problem, however.
+But a change or decline in the ability to do daily tasks may signal a problem.

 Functional status exams are designed to look for evidence of this change or